 About the Project

-Tormsdale Wind Farm is located immediately west of the existing Causeymire Wind Farm, on land 8.5 km south of Halkirk in Caithness.
+Tormsdale Wind Farm is located immediately west of a cluster of existing wind farm development connecting to the Mybster substation situated approximately 4km to the east of the site, on land 8.5 km south of Halkirk in Caithness.

 There is no forestry on site.
 The land is currently used for sheep grazing and shooting, with fishing beats along the River Thurso and Little River.
 There is also a history of gravel extraction throughout the site.